karlospn/opentelemetry-tracing-demo/README.md

 - **App3.RabbitConsumer.Console** is a .NET5 console application.
 It reads the messages from Rabbitmq "sample" queue and makes and Http call to App2.WebApi "/sql-to-event" endpoint with the content of the message.

 - **App4.RabbitConsumer.HostedService** is a .NET5 console application with a HostedService.
-It reads the messages from Rabbitmq "sample_2" queue and writes the result in the console
+It reads the messages from Rabbitmq "sample_2" queue and stores it into a Redis cache database.

 # Requirements